 4. Access to Credit May Be Tougher Causing Higher Debt

-Our financial lives rely heavily on our creditworthiness reflected by credit scores.
+Our financial lives rely heavily on our creditworthiness reflected by our credit scores.
 Typically, the higher your credit score, the better your access to credit at better interest rates.
 Black households face credit inequality associated with longstanding discriminatory banking practices.
 While there have been some improvements, the perpetuation of these practices takes a toll on black families accessing credit.
 They face difficulties, whether it is for conventional home mortgages or credit card approvals.

 According to a 2017 study by the Urban Institute, more than 50% of white households had a FICO score above 700, compared with only 21% of black families.
 A 700 score is considered a good score for access to credit at better interest rates for most loan types.
-Still, African Americans, even when accounting for similar income, loan size, and other factors, are more likely to be denied conventional mortgages than white peers.
+Still, even when accounting for similar income, loan size, and other factors, African Americans are more likely to be denied conventional mortgages than white peers.
 According to a Reveal analysis of 31 million Home Mortgage Disclosure records, black applicants have disproportionately turned away in 48 metropolitan areas.

 To some extent, black families lack access to credit, such as credit cards.
 Having a credit card often provides people with the ability to show creditworthiness.
 Yet, 32% of African Americans did not have access to credit cards than 15% of whites in the Fed’s 2018 Report of the Economic Well-Being of the US.
 In that same report, blacks as a group are more often unbanked or underbanked compared to whites.
-In the US, 6% of adults do not have a bank account versus 14% of blacks.
+6% of adults do not have a bank account in the US versus 14% of blacks.
 More than a third of blacks have an account and use alternative financial services such as money orders, payday loans, and check-cashing services, which can be more expensive.

 Black Households Need Better Access to Financial Products

 Blacks have often encountered restrictions or higher fees at traditional banks in black neighborhoods.
-Those banks may require customers to deposit a certain percentage of their paycheck to avoid fees and account closures.
-A more significant portion of loan officers is white (82%), with only 9% of loan officers being black.
+Banks may require customers to deposit a certain percentage of their paycheck to avoid fees and account closures.
+A significant portion of loan officers is white (82%), with only 9% of loan officers being black.
 Only 4% of financial advisors of color are designated Certified Financial Planners or CFPs.
 As such, it reduces their ability to receive valuable financial advice from someone familiar with their background.

 Digital banks such as Chime may be a boon for underserved populations such as African Americans.
-These fintech companies may help break down some of the existing barriers that have restricted access to financial products.
+These fintech companies may help break down some existing barriers that have restricted access to financial products.

 5. Experience Greater Harm From Economic Downturns